Kim Novak: Personal life

-In the mid-1950s, Novak had relationships with Ramfis Trujillo, the son of the Dominican dictator Rafael Leónidas Trujillo, and with Sammy Davis, Jr. A BBC documentary claimed that to end her relationship with a black man, Columbia Pictures chief Harry Cohn had mobsters threaten Sammy Davis, Jr., with blinding or having his legs broken if he did not marry a black woman within 48 hours.
-Novak also dated Michael Brandon, Wilt Chamberlain, David Hemmings, and Porfirio Rubirosa.
+In the mid-1950s, Novak had relationships with Ramfis Trujillo, son of Dominican dictator Rafael Leónidas Trujillo, and in 1957 with Sammy Davis Jr. A BBC documentary said that to end her relationship with a black man, Columbia Pictures chief Harry Cohn had mobsters threaten Davis with blinding or having his legs broken if he did not marry a black woman within 48 hours.
+Novak also dated Michael Brandon, Wilt Chamberlain, and David Hemmings.
 She was engaged to director Richard Quine in 1959.
 Novak's first marriage was to English actor Richard Johnson from March 15, 1965, to May 26, 1966.
-The two remained friends afterwards.
+The two remained friends afterward.

 In 1966, Novak left Hollywood for Big Sur, where she raised horses and painted, making an occasional film.
 In 1974, she met her second husband, equine veterinarian Robert Malloy, when he made a house call after one of her Arabian mares suffered colic.
 They married on March 12, 1976.
 As a result of her marriage, she has two adult stepchildren.

 The couple built a log home along the Williamson River near Chiloquin, Oregon.
 Malloy died on November 27, 2020.

-In 1997, Novak bought a 43-acre ranch in Sams Valley, Oregon, which the couple made into their home.
+In 1997, Novak and Malloy bought a 43-acre ranch in Sams Valley, Oregon, which the couple made into their home.
 Novak took classes in painting with pastels from artists Harley Brown and Richard McKinley.
 In July 2000, their home burned to the ground, and she lost all her art and the only draft of the autobiography she had been working on for 10 years.
 In 2006, Novak was injured in a horse-riding accident.
 She suffered a punctured lung, broken ribs, and nerve damage, but made a full recovery within a year.

 In October 2010, her manager, Sue Cameron, reported that Novak had been diagnosed with breast cancer.
 Cameron also noted that Novak was "undergoing treatment" and "her doctors say she is in fantastic physical shape and should recover very well."
 She did recover well.

 Robert Malloy's ex-wife, Joan Gundlach—the mother of Novak's stepchildren—committed suicide on April 23, 2013, aged 70.
-Local news at Post Falls, Idaho, where Gundlach's corpse was found in the Spokane River, did not mention her celebrity connection.
+Local news at Post Falls, Idaho, where Gundlach's body was found in the Spokane River, did not mention her celebrity connection.